mrbenhowl/messageCheckr/README.md

     assert.equal(result.allChecksPassed, true);
     // this is using chai.js, any assertion library can be used.

-The object returned by messageCheckr also has an attribute called `checks`, which in the case of above will contain:
+The object returned by messageCheckr also has an attribute called `checks`.
+In the case above the `checks` object will be empty because there are no failing checks.
+By default only failing checks are present.
+If you wish to see all checks provide the parameter `verbose` to messageCheckr().
+If `verbose` was supplied (and set to true) checks would contain the following:

     [
       {